datastackacademy/deb-intro/deb/ch1/ep2/README.md

 print(add_numbers("Hello", " friends"))
 ```

 When defining a function, we can also set default values for some or all of the input arguments.
 To do this, all that is needed is to follow the argument name with `=default_value`.
-Note that if you are using a mix of default arguments and nondefault arguments, all arguments without a default value must come first.
+Note that if you are using a mix of default arguments and non-default arguments, all arguments without a default value must come first.
 Let's make a string reversing function that defaults to capitalizing the string as well:

 ```python
 def flip_string_and_reverse(input_str, cap=True):